code-atlantic/content-control/readme.txt

 7. Restrict widgets as well.

 == Changelog ==

+= Unreleased Changes =
+* Added gettext handling for several strings that were not translatable.

 = v1.1.3 - 12/03/2019 =
 * Fix: Custom post type conditions were not always registered.